Exchange Place station (PATH)

-The Exchange Place station is a station on the Port Authority Trans–Hudson (PATH) rail system in the Paulus Hook neighborhood of Jersey City, Hudson County, New Jersey.
-The station is on the Newark–World Trade Center line between Newark Penn Station and World Trade Center all week and the Hoboken–World Trade Center line during the day on weekdays to service Hoboken Terminal.
+Exchange Place station is a station on the Port Authority Trans–Hudson (PATH) rail system in the Paulus Hook neighborhood of Jersey City, Hudson County, New Jersey.
+The station is on the Newark–World Trade Center line at all times, and the Hoboken–World Trade Center line at all times except nights.
 Exchange Place provides access to the Jersey City waterfront and a station on the Hudson–Bergen Light Rail, where connections are available to Bayonne and North Bergen.

 Exchange Place station opened on July 19, 1909, as part of the original opening of the Hudson and Manhattan Railroad between the former Pennsylvania Railroad terminal at Exchange Place and Hudson Terminal.
 The station headhouse was rebuilt in 1989.
 Exchange Place station flooded after the September 11 attacks and was closed until June 29, 2003, when it became a temporary terminal.
 Service returned to World Trade Center on November 23, 2003.